bgfxc4/matzes-ampel/README.md

 copy the `example_config.json` and name it `config.json`.

 Insert the private token of your bot and the user id of the person you want to monitor.

+## Usage

+perform a GET Request to http://localhost:9999/cam-status